 What is going to happen to my deferred compensation (base/bonus)?
 Do I need to take a lump sum payment?
 Yes, deferred compensation will be distributed to employees.
 H.R. is working with tax advisors to determine a strategy to mitigate negative individual tax impact that may result.

 The change in control may cause automatic termination under local laws for local nationals.
 Who is going to pay for that severance?
 Is the new company going to re-hire me?
 Under which terms and conditions?
-The change in ownership and transfer of assets as structured in the conditions of the deal will not trigger a requirement to terminate employees.
+The change in ownership and transfer of assets as structured in the conditions of the transaction and should not trigger a requirement to terminate employees.
 The new employer will inherit all conditions and accrued liabilities of the former employer; thereby eliminating the need to provide severance compensation.

 Are we going to have an audit function?

+We are in the process of defining what the structure will be and how best to use the talents we have to track our performance and improve our efficiency and effectiveness.

 Are we going to continue using Enron’s service providers (i.e. travel agency in the Park)?
 Yes, all of Enron’s service agreements and negotiated discounts will be available to the employees of the new company for a period of two years.